 Virginia Journal of International Law

-courts, arbitral courts, arbitration law
+courts, arbitral courts, arbitration law, commercial courts

 In recent years, states from Delaware to Dubai have been establishing something in between courts and arbitration, what this Article calls “arbitral courts.”
 Arbitral courts mimic arbitration’s traditional features.
 They hire internationally well-regarded judges who may also work as arbitrators.
 They claim the neutrality, expertise, and sometimes the privacy and confidentiality of international arbitration.
 Unlike arbitration, however, they bind third parties, develop law, and wield the power of the state.